LandAhoy/oci-document-extraction-thru-vLLMs/README.md

 > **Oracle EMEA AI Center of Excellence (AICOE) Team**

 It may be presented to Oracle customers by AICOE team members as part of innovation sessions, workshops, or discovery engagements.
-Any reuse, modification, or deployment outside the AICOE team must be discussed with the project author.
+Any reuse, modification, or deployment outside the AICOE team must be agreed with the AICOE Management.

 ---